Cougar Hot Springs Near McKenzie Bridge in Oregon

 Cougar Hot Springs Soak Stats:

-Season: All (check roads during winter – frequent closures)
+Season: Late Spring, Summer, Early Fall (check road conditions during winter due to frequent closures)

 Map Quad: MCKENZIE BRIDGE 15 or Willamette National Forest Map